Alicia (album): Lyrics

 For Keys, writing Alicia encouraged greater introspection and acceptance of her dichotomous identity, the calm and rational side of which she had largely shown up to that point.
 (Note: In More Myself, Keys writes that she titled the album after herself to reflect the newfound freedom and comprehension of identity she had developed over the course of the creative process.)
 "I never realized how much I relied on only one side", she explains.
 "How much I had hidden away the parts that expressed anger, rage, sensuality, or vulnerability."
 Reflecting on this theme in More Myself, she calls herself "strong and fierce and brave, no doubt", before qualifying that, "I'm also someone who has found myself on the bathroom floor, boo-hooing and feeling vulnerable.
 I'm also the woman who doesn't always know how to rise to my feet and take the next step."
 In Pareles' observations, the singer advocates equanimity throughout the album, "but it's often tinged with ambivalence", reflecting "misgivings, recriminations and regrets" shared in her memoir.
 Similarly, musicOMH journalist Nick Smith observes feelings of "hope, despair, frustration and even ambivalence" in her narratives.

-Alicia Keys (center) at the 2017 Women's March.
+Keys (center) at the 2017 Women's March.
 Alicia reflects on sociopolitical concerns and the singer's relationship to the world around her.

 Alicia opens with "Truth Without Love", which puts forth the idea that truth in society has become "elusive".
 The next song, "Time Machine", addresses fears of introspection and advocates the pursuit of free thought, rather than longing for the past, as a means to achieve peace of mind.
 "Underdog" is an ode to "young teachers", "student doctors", and "single mothers waiting on a check to come".
 Subsequent tracks advocate more positive pleas for hope and change in the world, such as "Authors of Forever".
 The lyrics to that song promote unity and an understanding of the multifaceted nature in individuals, with Keys reasoning in the lyrics that, "We're here to make meanin' for as long we're breathin' / And it's alright / Whoever you are / It's alright".
 She regards the track as representative of the album's themes, citing the refrain in particular.